I am happy to offer a new feature for WideRange Galleries clients with responsive-designed websites: Responsive Images!

 How to start using responsive images

-Note that if your website is an older non-responsive website (meaning the content doesn’t scale to fit smaller screens/browsers) we will need to upgrade your site to a responsive version in order to utilize the responsive images feature.
+Note that if your website is an older non-responsive website (meaning the content doesn’t scale to fit smaller screens/browsers) we will need to upgrade your site to the responsive Version 5 in order to utilize the responsive images feature.
 I highly recommend this, since more and more people are using the internet on phones and other mobile devices, so it’s becoming more important to have a responsive, mobile-friendly website.

-Read more below about recommended photo upload sizes and how to replace existing images with larger versions.
+Read more below about recommended photo upload sizes and how to replace any existing smaller pre-responsive images with larger versions.

 What size should I upload my photos at?